Why not extend your stay in Austria by combining our Maria Alm holiday with our Bad Hofgastein holiday?

-Return flights are with British Airways from London Heathrow to Munich Airport or London Gatwick to Salzburg Airport.
-Regional flights from Manchester and Birmingham to Munich and return with Lufthansa are available on some dates.
+Return flights are from London to Munich Airport or to Salzburg Airport.
+Regional flights from Manchester and Birmingham to Munich and return are available on some dates.
 The transfer between Maria Alm and Bad Hofgastein are by road and will take approximately 45 minutes.
 Please be aware that there may be a wait at the airport as the transfers for all flights are combined on arrival and departure.

 Please be aware that your leader may be leading both weeks of our two week holiday so may require to leave on the morning of day 8 to return to the airport to bid farewell to our departing Maria Alm 1 week group and greet our arriving Bad Hofgastein 1 week group.
 This may mean that you require to travel by private coach from Maria Alm to Bad Hofgastein independently.
 Please ask your leader for details.